ankituttarakar/BiasShield-AI/README.md

 # 🛡️ BiasShield – Bias-Free Firewall

-FairWall is a smart bias-detection firewall designed to catch and prevent unintentional bias in hiring filters, recruitment platforms, or automated decision-making systems.
+BiasShield is a smart bias-detection firewall designed to catch and prevent unintentional bias in hiring filters, recruitment platforms, or automated decision-making systems.
 It combines **rule-based detection** with **NLP/ML models** to ensure fairness in candidate screening.

 ---